 2. Where did this story’s author get their information?

 Who are your sources’ sources?
-Is this a reporter on the ground in during a small-town protest, or a celebrity journalist tweeting from the comfort of their New York City apartment?
+Is this a reporter on the ground during a small-town protest, or a celebrity journalist tweeting from the comfort of their New York City apartment?
 Are they talking to members of Congress, or are they regurgitating rumors overheard in the hallways of the Capitol?

 The question gets more complicated when news outlets cite anonymous sources.
 Remember, just because a source is anonymous doesn’t mean it’s not legitimate.
 As the Los Angeles Times’ Chris Megerian explained in a September 2018 tweet, “‘anonymous sources’ aren’t really anonymous;” the reporters know who the sources are, they “just withhold their names.”

 That said, repeated use of unnamed sources, or worse, outwardly offering sources the chance to speak off-the-record, can be a bad sign.
 The Associated Press, a highly regarded source of news among journalists that AllSides places in the center rather than on the right or left, sets strict limits on when and how anonymous sources can be used in their reports.
 From the AP’s website: